-Thanda is available for school workshops and also teaching choirs, vocal coaching and delivering workshops on Zulu culture and language.
-He works his solo timetable around Zulu Tradition's schedule.
+Thanda is available for school concerts and workshops and also to lead choir performances and workshops, and deliver workshops on performance, Zulu culture and language using traditional song, dance and drama.
+He builds his solo timetable around Ubunye and Zulu Tradition's schedule.

-Educated and erudite, this young man devises Zulu Tradition's schools programme, and can offer a solo programme to cover:
+Educated and erudite, this young man devises Zulu Tradition's schools programme, and can offer a solo music, song and dance programme to cover:

-Based in Huddersfield, Thanda mostly works with schools in Yorkshire, but will also travel where practical and can arrange school workshops solo, with one or two additional performers or with the full Zulu Tradition group depending on school budget and ambition.
+Based in West Yorkshire when he's in the UK, Thanda will travel for engagements and can arrange educational performances, with one or two additional performers or with the full Zulu Tradition group depending on school budget and ambition.

 (Pronounce Thanda as Tanda, the H is silent.
 It's short for Thandanani.
 Pronounce Gumede: Guh-may-deh)

 Thandanani Gumede (2nd from right), Xolani Mbatha, Nokuthula Zondi, Bongi Gwala (vocals)/ Dave Evans (keyboards)/ Emma Johnson (tenor saxophone)/ Simon Dennis (trumpet)/ Nik Rutherford (guitar)/ Barry Ricarby (bass)/ Alex Wibrew (drums)

 Imagine the raw power of African voices in harmony; the pounding rhythm of Africa blended with the explosive energy of a live band.
 This young and vibrant group of Zulu performers and seasoned musicians from UK reach back into the past to combine ancient tradition with contemporary flare.
 UBUNYE deliver a soulful- goose bump inducing-performance of original pieces cleverly fused with Southern African songs.